Gravitational lensing for interstellar power transmission: Discussion

 \section{Discussion}

-We considered the propagation of monochromatic EM waves in the presence of non-interacting monopole gravitational lenses.
-To do that we examined a scenario in which the source, lenses, and observer align along a single axis—a situation characterized by axial symmetry.
-We find that the challenging diffraction integrals can be solved analytically, offering valuable insights.
-We observe that the number of Einstein rings formed around each successive lens doubles, but they are not resolvable from each other.
-The overall light amplification is determined by the mass of the first lens, positions of the transmitter/receiver, and is affected by the distances between the lenses.
-Interesting, but in the realistic observing scenarios, there is no dependence on the mass of the second lens.
+Following the motivation outlined in Sec.~\ref{sec:introduction}, we considered the propagation of monochromatic EM waves in the presence of well-separated monopole gravitational lenses in an axially aligned geometry.
+For one and two lenses, the resulting diffraction integrals can be evaluated analytically within the thin-lens/eikonal approximation.
+In the two-lens case, the second lens produces two closely spaced Einstein-ring contributions that are unresolved by a conventional optical receiver.
+The unaveraged PSF depends on both lens masses, but for optical wavelengths and metre-scale receiving apertures the fine structure is averaged over; in that aperture-averaged regime, the final gain is independent of the mass of the second lens.

-It is remarkable that performance of a transmission link is determined by a single factor $z/z_0$ in front of $\vec x'$ in (\ref{eq:amp-Am+}), that determines image scaling in different lensing scenarios: 1) Lens acts as a part of a transmitter, when the signal transmission is done from a distance shorter than that of the receiver, $z_0\ll z$.
+The performance of a transmission link is strongly influenced by the factor $z/z_0$ in front of $\vec x'$ in (\ref{eq:amp-Am+}), which determines image scaling in different lensing scenarios: 1) A lens acts as part of a transmitter, when the signal transmission is done from a distance shorter than that of the receiver, $z_0\ll z$.
 In this case, the image size grows as $z/z_0$, as in the transmitting lens scenario in Sec.~\ref{sec:x-dom} or in the transmission part at lens 1 in the two-lens scenario in Sec.~\ref{sec:double-C}, when the image size grows as $z_{12}/z_{\tt t}$.
-2) Lens acts as a part of a receiver with the transmit/receive positions reversed, $z_0\gg z$.
-In this case, the lens focuses light compressing images by $z/z_0$, as in the receiving lens scenario of Sec.~\ref{sec:single-B} or in the reception part of the two-lens transmission discussed in Sec.~\ref{sec:double-C}.
+2) A lens acts as part of a receiver with the transmit/receive positions reversed, $z_0\gg z$.
+In this case, the lens focuses light compressing images by $z/z_0$, as in the receiving-lens diffraction scenario of Sec.~\ref{sec:receiving-lens} and the receiving-link budget of Sec.~\ref{sec:single-B}, or in the reception part of the two-lens transmission discussed in Sec.~\ref{sec:double-C}.

 This scaling changes the width of the Einstein ring formed at each lens plane and thus the area subtended by the ring, as seen in (\ref{eq:area-ER2}).
-We anticipate that including higher order terms $\propto b^4$ in (\ref{eq:amp-S}) may improve the fidelity of the solutions.
-That can be done following the approach that we have demonstrated here.
-But until that extension is developed and evaluated, the solutions that were provided here are sufficient to study various transmission links.
+Within these approximations, the resulting expressions are useful for order-of-magnitude comparisons among the idealized transmission architectures considered here.
+A more complete treatment should include higher-order geometric terms, finite-aperture transmitter fields, non-monopole lens structure, and plasma effects.